Home » Edinburgh »

 Impact of Flodden Wall on the city

-The English kept on invading the Scots at regular intervals, the biggest battle between the two was called the battle of Flodden in 1513.
+The English kept invading the Scots regularly; the biggest battle was the Battle of Flodden in 1513.

-After this battle, the city of Edinburgh decided to build the Flodden Wall.
+After this battle, Edinburgh decided to build the Flodden Wall.

 Edinburgh map with Flodden Wall